local-over/macnix/README.md

 </p>

 ---
+##NOTE: The project is currently not working and will NOT be completed any soon for some person problems
 ## What is MacNix?

 **MacNix** is a purpose-built Linux distribution that runs macOS as a virtual machine with near-native performance — including full GPU acceleration.